-The next step is covering the ribs in mustard.
-Make sure mustard covers EVERYTHING!
-Including the ends and rib tips.
-Don’t worry the mustard is just a binding tool and will cook off.
+The next step is to slather mustard all over the surface of the ribs.
+Make sure mustard covers EVERYTHING, including the ends and rib tips.
+Don’t worry… the mustard simply acts as a binding tool and the flavor does cook off.
 I promise these ribs do not taste like mustard!

 Cooking the Ribs

-He used lump charcoal and cherry wood.
-He kept his smoker at a consistent 225 degrees for four hours.
-He had to add more wood chips about every hour to keep the smoke constant.
-He also uses a 50/50 mixture of water and apple juice in his water pan (this is important to keep the smoke ‘we’t so the ribs don’t dry out while cooking).
+He also uses a 50/50 mixture of water and apple juice in his water pan (this is important to keep the smoke ‘wet’ so the ribs don’t dry out while cooking).

 My mouth is seriously watering just looking at these pictures!!

-After four hours, pulled them off the smoker.
-Place them in a pan and cover with foil.
-Bake them in the oven for an additional 30 minutes at 350 degrees.
+After four hours of cooking time, remove Smoked Honey BBQ Baby Back Ribs from the smoker.
+Place the ribs into a pan and cover the pan with foil.
+Next, bake them in the oven for an additional 30 minutes at 350 degrees.

-We like our ribs to fall off the bone, so they are cooked until the bones are sticking out and can easily be pulled out.
-If you like your ribs to be chewy then skip the oven part.
+We like our ribs to fall off the bone so bake them until the meat easily pulls away from the bones.
+NOTE: If you like chewy ribs then skip the baking step.

-Drizzle honey and more BBQ sauce on top of the ribs and serve.
+Finally, drizzle honey and more BBQ sauce on top of the ribs and serve them up hot.